msagesser/msagesser.github.io/ds345/finalproject.md

 - The visual presentation, together with the sound, must give a full experience of the work, so that it can be exhibited elsewhere in the future

 #### Interim Review:
-- A rough draft of all parts of the project is expected.
+- A rough draft of all parts of the project is expected
 - Time for the interim review: 15 min per group (5 min of sound playback with or without visuals, 5 min of presentation, 5 min of Q&A)